How to Create a Daily Writing Habit for Life

 Focus on writing.
 Write even if it’s bad.
 You are building a habit of expressing yourself.
 Your skill will improve over time.
 Your clarity of thought will improve.
 You will be able to better express yourself in writing and speech.

 But what if you don’t see yourself as someone becoming a writer or a blogger?
 You can write about what happens outside your window or what happened to you yesterday.
 Or if you don’t have any ideas, write about not having any ideas.
+(If you write for a client take a look at this infographic how to create content ideas for a new client)

-Another benefit of this habit is that you will train your brain to be more creative.
+Another benefit of this writing habit is that you will train your brain to be more creative.
 You will be able to come up with new ideas and express them much faster.
 You can read more about becoming an idea machine here.

 What if I’m interrupted?